semarketir/jquery-pathner/README.md

 ```

 #### Server side example
-Can be found at [example folder](https://github.com/semarketir/jquery-pathner/tree/master/example) or https://github.com/semarketir/jquery-pathner-nodejs-server-demo
+Can be found at https://github.com/semarketir/jquery-pathner-nodejs-server-demo

 ### LINCESE
 WTFPL